 What is an Oregon sexual harassment attorney and how do I know if I need one?

-The attorneys at Meyer Stephenson specialize in representing clients in employment harassment cases.
+The attorneys at Meyer Employment Law specialize in representing clients in employment harassment cases.
 Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964 and Oregon law when it occurs in the workplace.

 Sexual harassment can take many forms, including repeated sexual flirtations, advances or propositions, continued or repeated language of a sexual nature, graphic or degrading comments about an individual or his/her appearance, the display of sexually suggestive objects or pictures, or any unwelcome or abusive physical contact of a sexual nature that explicitly or implicitly affects an individual’s employment.
 Unwelcome is the crucial word.
 Unwelcome means unwanted.
 Sexual conduct is unwelcome whenever the person subjected to it considers it unwelcome.